T-Njiru/TimBuys/README.md

 ### ☑️ Prerequisites

-Before getting started with TimBuys.git, ensure your runtime environment meets the following requirements:
+Before getting started with TimBuys.git, ensure your runtime environment has the following:

 - **Programming Language:** PHP
 - **Package Manager:** Composer